edifice.use_async#

 Worker Process#

-We can run an async def my_subprocess function in a worker Process by using run_subprocess_with_callback().
+We can run a def my_subprocess function in a worker Process by using run_subprocess_with_callback().

 run_subprocess_with_callback() is good for spawing a parallel worker Process from a @component because if the @component is unmounted, then run_subprocess_with_callback() will be cancelled and the Process will be immediately terminated.
 Which is usually what we want.